vi945786/mixins/README.md

 ### `@New`

 Allows construction of new instances of the target class using a specific constructor signature.
-- Defined for Mixin, Accessor, and Extender mixin class type
+- Defined for the "Mixin", "Accessor", and "Extender" mixin class type
 - Specifying the target is only needed when the name/descriptor doesn't match the target

 ```java